What Are the Best Practices for Optimizing Content for Generative AI?

 • Track and improve your AI share of voice

-By the end, you’ll have a practical playbook for ensuring your brand is not only optimized for Google, but also discoverable in AI-powered search, the channel that will dominate the future of visibility.
+By the end, you’ll have a practical playbook, updated for 2026, that helps ensure your brand is not only optimized for traditional Google, but also discoverable in AI-powered search, the channel that will dominate the future of visibility.

 What kinds of content structures do AI assistants prefer?